knpuniversity/symfony2-series/knpu/episode4/assetic-combination.rst

     php app/console assetic:dump --env=prod

 I also like to put all my built files into ``css/built`` and ``js/built`` directories.
-Add both of these directories to your ``.gitignore`` file.
+Add both of these to your ``.gitignore`` file.
 There's no need to commit these - we can build them at any time:

 .. code-block:: text